Turtle Bay Airfield: World War II

 The first bases on Espiritu Santo were established by the U.S. Navy as defensive bases to guard the existing facility at Efate and to support the Solomon Islands Campaign, however its strategic location led to its expansion into one of the largest advance bases in the South Pacific.
 A group of Seebees from the 3rd Construction Battalion detachment (1st Naval Construction Battalion) with an anti-aircraft battery from the 4th Defense Battalion and a company of colored infantrymen arrived on Santo on 8 July 1942 to begin work on Turtle Bay airfield to bomb the airfield the Japanese were building on Guadalcanal.
-The Seebees were given twenty days in which to construct the airfield, assisted by 295 infantrymen, 90 Marines and 50 natives.
+The Seabees were given twenty days in which to construct the airfield, assisted by 295 infantrymen, 90 Marines and 50 natives.
 Working around the clock, a 6000 ft runway was cleared and surfaced with coral within the time given.
 On 28 July the first fighter squadron came in and was followed the next day by B-17s of the 26th Bombardment Squadron.
 The planes were fueled from drums and carried out their first attack on Japanese forces on Guadalcanal on 30 July.

 USAAF units based at Turtle Bay included: